-- are a group of autosomal recessive disorders caused by defects in leukocyte and endothelial adhesion molecules. - These diseases are characterized by a failure of leukocyte, particularly neutrophil, recruitment to sites of infection, resulting in severe periodontitis (gum infection) and other recurrent infections starting early in life, and the inability to make pus. - Different types of leukocyte adhesion deficiencies are caused by mutations in different genes.
+- are a group of autosomal recessive disorders caused by defects in expression of endothelial adhesion molecules on neutrophils and leukocytes. - These diseases are characterized by a failure of leukocyte, particularly neutrophil, recruitment to sites of infection, resulting in severe periodontitis (gum infection) and other recurrent infections starting early in life, and the inability to make pus. - Different types of leukocyte adhesion deficiencies are caused by mutations in different genes.